 Lots of information including a manual, programs, worksheets etc. can be found at: http://www.datamath.org/

 The printer uses thermal paper.
 I guess to discourage theft the calculator is securely locked to the printer.
-To connect the calculator the battery must be removed.
-It can be stored inside the printer where it is automatically loaded as long as the printer is connected to the mains.
+To connect the calculator its battery must be removed.
+It can be stored inside the printer where it is automatically charged as long as the printer is connected to the mains.
 Apart from the SR56 the printer also be used with the SR52 and apparently some other TI calculators.
 To accommodate these printers a switch in the battery compartment must be set in the proper position.

 The PRINT button is used to print the content of the calculator display.